gilles-peskine-arm/mbedtls/docs/architecture/alternative-implementations.md

 * ECP: `mbedtls_ecp_group` must have the fields `id`, `P`, `A`, `B`, `G`, `N`, `pbits` and `nbits`.
     * If `MBEDTLS_PK_PARSE_EC_EXTENDED` is enabled, those fields must be writable, and `mbedtls_ecp_point_read_binary()` must support a group structure where only `P`, `pbits`, `A` and `B` are set.

 It must be possible to move a context object in memory (except during the execution of a library function that takes this context as an argument).
+(This is necessary, for example, to support applications that populate a context on the stack of an inner function and then copy the context upwards through the call chain, or applications written in a language with automatic memory management that can move objects on the heap.)
 That is, call sequences like the following must work:
 ```
 mbedtls_xxx_context ctx1, ctx2;
 mbedtls_xxx_init(&ctx1);